tobami/littlechef/README.md

 You can also install Chef Solo with gems and/or without asking for confirmation:
 `cook node:MYNODE deploy_chef:gems=yes,ask=no`

-Currently supported Linux distributions include Ubuntu, Debian Lenny and Squeeze, CentOS, RHEL, Scientific Linux and Gentoo.
+Currently supported Linux distributions include Ubuntu, Debian, CentOS, RHEL, Scientific Linux and Gentoo.

 Note that if you already have Chef Solo installed on your nodes, you won't need this.
 Also, if you previously installed Chef using the Gem procedure, please don't use the deploy_chef package installation method.
 Installing Opscode's packages on top of it could be a mess.